SoftVarE-Group/feature-model-benchmark/README.md

 [^1]: Information about numbers of features and cross-tree cornstraints gathered from DIMACs file (p cnf).
 [^2]: Information about numbers of cross-tree constraints gathered from the SXFM files.
 [^3]: Features range from 1159 to 1312, number of features here is the median given in the paper.
 No information about the number of cross-tree constraints is provided.
+[^4]: Number of features taken from the paper, number of cross-tree constraints estimated based on samples from the feature models.